On this site we answer the most important questions about the application process:

 - English language course at your university explicitly stating a level of B2 (participation and performance record)

-- Explicit note on your university entrace qualification (Abiturzeugnis, A-level degree) that your language proficiency is on the B2 level
+- Explicit note on your university entrace qualification (A-level degree) that your language proficiency is on the B2 level

-Important: All language proficiency certificates must not be older than 5 years at the application deadline (May 15).
+Important: All language proficiency certificates must not be older than 5 years.

 In case of further questions you may consult our FAQ section for more information.